ibm-messaging/mq-mqi-nodejs/README.md

 then either an exception is thrown, or the verb returns.

 ###  Synchrony
-**Note**: This has changed significantly from the 0.9.2 version of the module onwards.

 The main verbs - `Conn(x)`, `Disc`, `Open`, `Close`, `Sub`, `Put`, `Put1` and `Get` - have true synchronous and asynchronous variations.
 The default is that the verbs are asynchronous, to be more natural in a Node.js environment.
 When given a `...Sync` suffix (eg `OpenSync`) then the verb is synchronous.
 Callback functions are now required for the OpenSync and SubSync verbs to obtain the object handles; these are not returned